Noua Dreaptă: Beliefs

 The group's beliefs include militant ultranationalism and strong Orthodox Christian religious convictions.
-Noua Dreaptă's website indicates opposition to: sexual minorities, Roma, abortion, communism, globalization, the European Union, NATO, religious groups other than the Eastern Orthodox Church, race-mixing, territorial autonomy for Romania's ethnic Hungarian minority and immoderate cultural import (including some American culture, manele music, and the celebration of Valentine's Day and Halloween).
+Noua Dreaptă's website indicates opposition to: sexual minorities, Roma, abortion, communism, Islamism, globalization, the European Union, NATO, religious groups other than the Eastern Orthodox Church, race-mixing, territorial autonomies for Romania's ethnic Hungarian and Turkish minorities and immoderate cultural import (including some American culture, manele music, and the celebration of Valentine's Day and Halloween).
 They are against both Marxism and capitalism, following the third positionist ideology.

 The members of Noua Dreaptă revere the leader of the Iron Guard in the 1930s, Corneliu Zelea Codreanu.
 Noua Dreaptă members refer to him as "Căpitanul" ("The Captain"), which is what Codreanu's supporters called him during his lifetime.

 Affiliations

 Noua Dreaptă was part of the European National Front, an umbrella group of far-right nationalist organizations, many of which can be characterized as Fascist.
 The Noua Dreaptă web site includes a column of "links of interest" to numerous extreme nationalist organizations throughout Europe, including the following: